KI-labs/ML-Navigator/readme.md

 After setting up the virtual environment, you can install the package using pip command as follows:

    `$ pip install .`<br>

-4. OR: install the required packages

-    `$ pip install -r requirements.txt`

-5. Create a directory under the name "data" inside the project root directory.

-6. To run the tutorials, you can download the "train.csv" and "test.csv" datasets from Kaggle website:

-    * inside `./data/flow_0` and `./data/flow_1` store the data from the [House Prices: Advanced Regression Techniques competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)

-    * inside `./data/flow_2` directory store the data from the: [TMDB Box Office Prediction competition](https://www.kaggle.com/c/tmdb-box-office-prediction)

 ## File Structure
 The structure of the directories looks like the following